-Passing gas is typically benign and normal, as long as your loved one isn't experiencing weight loss, diarrhea, abdominal pain or distention, or decreased appetite.
-These symptoms may signify intestinal malabsorption brought on by a variety of potential causes, including inflammatory bowel disease, celiac disease, small intestinal bacterial overgrowth, giardia infection, chronic mesenteric ischemia and irritable bowel syndrome.
-Remedying these medical issues will require a thorough GI workup by your loved one's doctor.
+Fortunately for most seniors, passing gas is typically benign and normal.
+Slight changes in digestion are relatively normal as we age, but there are some symptoms to look for that may indicate an underlying medical issue.
+If your loved one’s flatulence is accompanied by weight loss, diarrhea, abdominal pain or distention, or decreased appetite, it’s important to make an appointment with their doctor.
+These symptoms may signify intestinal malabsorption brought on by a variety of potential causes, such as inflammatory bowel disease (IBD), celiac disease, small intestinal bacterial overgrowth, chronic mesenteric ischemia or irritable bowel syndrome.
+Remedying these and other underlying digestive conditions will require a thorough gastrointestinal workup.

-Though the author of this information is a licensed physician, the information provided above is FOR EDUCATIONAL USE ONLY, and DOES NOT CONSTITUTE MEDICAL ADVICE/OPINION, is not meant to diagnose or treat any illness or disease, and is not a substitute for the medical advice of your (or your loved one’s) primary care physician or other medical professional.
+Disclaimer: Though the author of this information is a licensed physician, the information provided above is FOR EDUCATIONAL USE ONLY, and DOES NOT CONSTITUTE MEDICAL ADVICE/OPINION, is not meant to diagnose or treat any illness or disease and is not a substitute for the medical advice of your (or your loved one’s) primary care physician or other medical professional.
 While striving to be factual and exact, no warranties are made with regards to the accuracy of the information provided above.
 You are always advised to talk with your (or your loved one’s) doctor about any health concerns that you have and about any of the information provided above.
 Sole reliance on the information provided above is not advised and would be solely at your own risk and liability.